 It allows you to share information with a large pool of potential candidates

 Depending on the size of your network and the success of a post, you can reach thousands of job seekers at once.
+Current employees can also share the post to their own personal networks as a way to refer candidates.

 It gives you a glimpse into a potential candidate’s personality